charyaburt/CharyaBurt-CDDLL/README.md

 - *YOUR_CLIENT_ID*: Get the Vimeo Client ID token from XXXX
 - *YOUR_CLIENT_SECRET*: Get the Vimeo Client Secret token from XXXX
 - *VIMEO_DEFAULT_DESCRIPTION*: You can create a default description that will be appended to the Vimeo description of every file.

+#### Google Drive Config

+- *GDRIVE_LINK_TEXT*: This is the text that will go into the field named "Access Link" for files on the Google Drive.
+It's basically a manual redirect because there's not simple way to password protect a google drive file (for now)
+- *GDRIVE_ROOT_ID*: This is the ID of the folder in your Google Drive that all the files will be uploaded to.
+To get the ID go to the folder you want and copy the string of letters after the last slash in the URL.
+For example, if the URL is `https://drive.google.com/drive/u/2/folders/a1b2n3m4g5v6j76liksdpe4` then the id is `a1b2n3m4g5v6j76liksdpe4`

 #### Dependency Paths